acceleratedscience/open-ad-toolkit/README.md

 -   **Working with Notebooks**

+    -   To Start using the default Notebooks run the following command <br>
+        `jupyter lab ~/ad4e-opentoolkit/notebooks/Table_of_Contents.ipynb` <br>

-    -   Magic commands are implemented by the adccl.ipynb file and are invoked by the `%adccl` prefix.
-For example:
+    -   Magic commands are implemented by the adccl.py or adccl.ipynb file and are invoked by the `%adccl` prefix.
+For example:<br>

             %adccl list files

+        if you use your virtual envrinment kernel , as per above, they and ran the init_magic command the magic commands should be enabled already.<br>

-    -   Open the table of contents to get an introduction and be taken through step by step how to use the tool.
+    -   Open the table of contents to get an introduction and be taken through step by step how to use the tool.<br>
         ![Notebook table of contents](readme/notebook-toc.png)

-    -   Play with Deep Search using the magic comands
+    -   Play with Deep Search using the magic comands<br>
         ![Notebook DS4SD](readme/notebook-ds4sd.png)

-    -   You can also copy commands from a terminal version and work in your own terminal or the Jupyter Lab built-in Terminal